-• Bullying and Threats: Bullying and harassment will not be tolerated.
+- Bullying and Threats: Bullying and harassment will not be tolerated.
 Joe Nightingale staff members are firm and direct in handling bullying, threats, intimidation, and/or verbal harassment and are very careful to involve parents and apply consequences as appropriate.
 We often remind students of the importance of letting parents, teachers, the principal, and/or other trusted adults know about any ongoing problems with threats or harassment.
 Parents are encouraged to contact teachers and/or the principal if students let them know of a problem.
-If adults are unaware of problems, they are powerless to stop them!

-- Emergency Drills: Each month, the school conducts a fire drill.
+If adults are unaware of problems, they are powerless to stop them! - Emergency Drills: Each month, the school conducts a fire drill.
 Also, all classrooms are required to conduct a disaster drill each month.
 A disaster drill is a duck-and-cover drill that prepares students for earthquakes, explosions, or other potential disasters.
-The school also conducts a drill designed to prepare for a dangerous intruder on campus. - Adults on campus: ALL visitors, including parents, must check in at the office and receive a visitors' badge.
-Visitors are not allowed to go directly to a classroom without checking in at the office.
-The Orcutt School District has implemented a Volunteer Screening Program.
-Any adult who will be regularly working with students at school will be required to register in the office as a regular school volunteer.
-His/her name will be checked against the Megan's Law Registry.
-(See "Parent Volunteers/Involvement" section for more information about volunteers) - Bicycle/Scooter Safety: Students in Grades 3-6 who wish to ride a bicycle or a scooter to school are permitted to do so.
+The school also conducts a drill designed to prepare for a dangerous intruder on campus. - Adults on Campus, Field Trip Chaperones and Volunteers: ALL visitors, field trip chaperones and volunteers, must check in at the office with a valid identification to receive a visitors' badge.
+During school hours visitors are not allowed to go directly to a classroom without checking in at the office. - Bicycle/Scooter Safety: Students in Grades 3-6 who wish to ride a bicycle or a scooter to school are permitted to do so.
 For your child's safety, please be sure that he/she understands the following rules: - a) All students must wear bike helmets. - b) Bicycles/scooters must be walked on the school campus. - c) Bicycles/scooters must be parked in the racks and must be locked. - d) Every bike/scooter must have its own individual lock.